Blog / Ratings

 Limitation: Ratings take 24–48 hours to update.
 Both players need DUPR accounts to log a match.

 It's worth noting that UTPR is now a legacy system.
-In 2024, USA Pickleball transitioned to UTR-P (see below) as its new official rating, and UTPR ratings are being phased out.
-If you played in USA Pickleball-sanctioned tournaments before 2024, you likely have a UTPR on record — but going forward, UTR-P is the active system.
+In 2024, USA Pickleball transitioned to UTR-P as its new official rating, and UTPR ratings are being phased out.
+If you played in USA Pickleball-sanctioned tournaments before 2024, you likely have a UTPR on record.
+Going forward, UTR-P is the active system.

 Who it's for: Players with historical USA Pickleball tournament records.
 New competitive players should focus on UTR-P instead.